agrogan1/michigancolors/README.md

 ### Installation

-You will need to install `devtools` if you have not already done so.
+You will need to install `devtools` if you have not already done so: `install.packages("devtools")`

-`devtools::install_github("agrogan1/michigancolors")`
+Then, use devtools to install the `michigancolors` package from GitHub:  `devtools::install_github("agrogan1/michigancolors")`

 ### Usage